 Key projects include:

-Decade of Centenaries Programme – this programme commemorates a decade of key historical moments and events between 1912 and 1922 that shaped Northern Ireland and Ireland during this time.
+The Decade of Centenaries Programme commemorated a decade of key historical moments and events between 1912 and 1922 that shaped Northern Ireland and Ireland during this time.

 We produce a range of publications on good relations issues for the city.
 Current publications are listed below.
 If you would like to receive a full copy of any of these publications, please email us and we’ll send one to you.